Saint Mini-Book Unit Study

-Learn about some of the greatest heroes that ever lived with a project that focuses on the Holy Saints, some of whom are recognized as Doctors of the Catholic Church.
+Learn about some of the greatest heroes that ever lived with the Saint Mini-Book Unit Study that focuses on the Holy Saints, some of whom are recognized as Doctors of the Catholic Church.

-This project includes templates and prompted eight-page mini-books to highlight and have children discover God's holy heroes, the Saints.
+This project includes templates and prompted eight-page mini-books to highlight God's holy heroes, the Saints.

-The mini-books included in this unit highlight the following saints:
+The mini-books included in this Saint Mini-Book Unit Study highlight the following saints

 St. Elizabeth of Hungary